This article was originally published in 2015 and has been completely updated in 2020.

 How can a link best be established?
-Put one group in front of another.
+Put one person in front of another.
 Put a recipient in front of a provider, and the beneficial change will happen.

 A couple of examples: